Graylog2/documentation/pages/plugins.rst

 So far the plugin itself does not do anything, because it neither implements any of the available extensions, nor could Graylog know which ones are available from your code.

 Graylog uses `dependency injection <https://github.com/google/guice>`_ to wire up its internal components as well as the plugins.
-Thus the extensions a plugin provides need to be exposed as a ``PluginModule``.
-`It provides <https://github.com/Graylog2/graylog2-server/blob/master/graylog2-server/src/main/java/org/graylog2/plugin/PluginModule.java>`_ you with a lot of helper methods to register the various available extensions to cut down the boiler plate code you have to write.
+Thus the extensions a plugin provides need to be exposed as a `PluginModule <https://github.com/Graylog2/graylog2-server/blob/master/graylog2-server/src/main/java/org/graylog2/plugin/PluginModule.java>`_ which provides you with a lot of helper methods to register the various available extensions to cut down the boiler plate code you have to write.

 An `empty module <https://github.com/Graylog2/graylog-plugin-sample/blob/2.2/src/main/java/org/graylog/plugins/sample/SampleModule.java>`_ is created for you.